apenella/go-ansible/docs/upgrade_guide_to_2.x.md

       - [Replacing the _AnsibleForceColor_ function](#replacing-the-ansibleforcecolor-function)
       - [Replacing the _AnsibleAvoidHostKeyChecking_ function](#replacing-the-ansibleavoidhostkeychecking-function)
       - [Replacing the _AnsibleSetEnv_ function](#replacing-the-ansiblesetenv-function)

-## Overview

-This document offers guidance for upgrading from _go-ansible_ _v1.x_ to _v2.x_.
-It also presents the changes introduced in _go-ansible v2.0.0_ since the major version _1.x_.
-Some of these are breaking changes.

-The most relevant change is that the package name has been changed from `github.com/apenella/go-ansible` to `github.com/apenella/go-ansible/v2`.
-So, you need to update your import paths to use the new module name.
-Another important change to highlight is that command structs no longer execute commands.
-So, `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` do not require an `Executor` anymore.
-Instead, the `Executor` is responsible for the command execution.
-To achieve that, the `Executor` depends on the command structs to generate the commands to execute.
-That change is motivated by the need of segregating the command generation from the command execution.
-Having the `Executor` as the central component of the command execution process allows the `Executor` to be more flexible and customizable.
-The _go-ansible_ library provides a set of decorator structs to configure the `Executor` with different features, such as stdout callback management, and Ansible configuration settings.

-Proceed through the following sections to understand the changes in version _2.x_ and learn how to adapt your code accordingly.

 ## Changes on the interfaces